QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 2. Where can I get QuArK?
 -------------------------

 QuArK for 32-bit Windows is available as a free download from the QuArK website as an executable installer or as a zip archive.

 The latest release is always available from http://sourceforge.net/projects/quark.

-Source archives are also available, or you could use anonymous cvs to checkout the sources from our SourceForge cvs repository (the project name is 'quark').
+Source archives are also available, or you could use anonymous svn to checkout the sources from our SourceForge svn repository (the project name is 'quark').